Remuneration principles and decision-making procedure

 Silmäasema’s target-related incentive scheme covers all of its employees, with the exception of doctors in an employment relationship.
 Depending on the personnel group, the payments are made in different cycles.
 The Management Team’s annual performance bonuses are paid once a year after the completion of the financial statements.
 The Group’s Board of Directors determines the criteria for the management’s performance bonus scheme annually.

-For the CEO the maximum bonus amount is 40 per cent and for the Group’s Management Team 30 per cent of the annual salary, including fringe benefits.
-The criteria used in the performance bonus scheme is the adjusted EBITDA and the growth of net sales.
+For the CEO the maximum bonus amount is 50 per cent and for the Group’s Management Team 30 per cent of the annual salary, including fringe benefits.
+The criteria used in the performance bonus scheme is the adjusted EBITDA.
 Other factors may also be used as criteria in other years.
 The criteria for each year are described in that year’s Remuneration Statement.

 Joint-investment arrangements 2014–2016